vibe13/deliverables-analyzer/README.md

   product is `jbossfoo` and your version is `1.0`, then you might have a file called `jbossfoo-1.0.zip` to analyze.
 The `url` must be using protocol `http` or `https`.
-- The `/api/analyze` endpoint will return the status code `303 See Other` with a `Location` header.
+- The `/api/analyze` endpoint will return the status code `201 Created` with a `Location` header.
 The location will be set to `/api/analyze/results/<id>` where `<id>` is an identifier corresponding to the `url`.
 The results will be cached, but will eventually expire.